 My desire to explore has taken me travelling and working around the world.
 I have helped to lead expeditions not only all over the UK but also in Arctic Greenland and Nepal, and have personally trekked and climbed in Morocco, Norway, Iceland, the Azores, Canada, America, Spain and Italy to name just a few, and travelled to many countries including Japan, New Zealand, South Africa and Namibia.

 I am a qualified teacher with over 10 years of teaching experience, which has given me a fantastic basis to develop my coaching and instruction in the outdoors.
-I have my Summer Mountain Leader Qualification and belong to The Mountain Training Association (MTA).
-I am an NNAS (National Navigation Award Scheme) course provider.
+I have my Summer Mountain Leader Qualification and belong to The Mountain Training Association (MTA) and the British Mountaineering Council (BMC).
+I am an NNAS (National Navigation Award Scheme) course provider and a British Nordic Walking Instructor.
 I hold a REC Level 4 (expedition and wilderness) first aid certificate and a Mental Health First Aid Level 2.
 I am a Bronze, Silver and Gold Duke of Edinburgh’s Award Trainer, Supervisor and Assessor and have an enhanced DBS Certificate.
 I also hold numerous canoeing and kayaking qualifications.
 All of these qualifications allow me to challenge myself, but more importantly to learn more about my passions and then to share this knowledge.

 I really hope I can inspire and help you to explore, learn about and love the great outdoors as much as I do!

 Outdoor activities have been a huge part of Andy’s life for over 20 years, and he loves sharing these amazing experiences with others.